 On the Template page, do the following steps: These steps are optional for the tutorial.

 - Start the template VM.

 - Connect to the template VM by selecting Connect.
-If it's a Linux template VM, you choose whether you want to connect using SSH or a GUI remote desktop.
-Additional setup is required to use a GUI remote desktop.
+If it's a Linux template VM, you choose whether you want to connect using an SSH terminal or a graphical remote desktop.
+Additional setup is required to use a graphical remote desktop.
 For more information, see Enable graphical remote desktop for Linux virtual machines in Azure Lab Services.